alifirhas/cmdk-revision/src/503-519/504-Real-sacrifice-ritual.md

 Because in his impression, he didn't seem to have heard the name of a demon king like this...

-"Perhaps, I should return to the high-level heaven..."
-Tyrael calculated "There is a projection of the Book of Truth from the Garden of Eden in the high-level heaven.
+"Perhaps, I should return to the High Heaven..."
+Tyrael calculated "There is a projection of the Book of Truth from the Garden of Eden in the High Heaven.
 Maybe I can find the origin of this demon from the book of truth..."

 As the realization dawned on him, Tyrael swiftly embarked on his journey back to the High Heavens.
 Following the conflict with Malthael, Tyrael's relationship with the Archangel of Valor, Imperius, had gradually improved.
 Considering the circumstances, there might be a chance to consult the Book of Truth and uncover information about...
 Baal.

-However, what Tyrael didn't know was that during the time he was on his way to high-level heaven, the world of Sanctuary had undergone tremendous changes.
+However, what Tyrael didn't know was that during the time he was on his way to High Heaven, the world of Sanctuary had undergone tremendous changes.

 In accordance with his directives, the Horadrim Brotherhood dispatched a substantial force to eradicate the followers of Zakarum.
 Naturally, many descendants of the Nephalem joined their ranks.
 However, as one of the smaller Nephalem groups stumbled upon a gathering site of the Zakarum cultists, they soon realized they had unwittingly walked into an elaborate trap.